Tree Care The Way It Should Be

 Best Time To Trim Trees

 For all Arizonans, the best time of year to trim certain trees may differ depending on location.
 Southern Arizona citizens should typically trim trees at different times than those living in Northern Arizona.
 These differences are based on when the cold seasons set in at various parts of the state.
 Tree trimming is certainly not a one-size-fits-all task.
 Different species, located in different areas will need to be trimmed accordingly.
+This article will go over the best time to trim these tree species:

 • Citrus trees